 You’ll want to add up all the costs to get your total investment cost for the property.
 Lenders generally won’t loan more than 50% of the land’s purchase price.
 Make sure you have financing to cover all the costs.

-Find out what the raw land is zoned for development.
+Step 3: Learn what the land is zoned for

-This is a vital step of due diligence when developing land.
+This is a vital step of due diligence when learning how to develop land.
 You’ll need to examine local zoning codes to find out what the land is zoned for development.
 It will determine what the land can be used for and what types of structures you can build on the land:

 • Single-Family